levimcg/levimcg.com/src/blog/2022-10-28-eleventy-webc.md

 ---
 title: My notes on Eleventy WebC components
-description: WebC is a compiler for single file Web Components that has some very exciting implications for Eleventy!
+description: WebC is a compiler for single file Web Components that brings first-class component model to Eleventy!
 date: 2022-10-28
 tags:
   - code